-DMT 2801 Emissions and Emissions Control Devices Semester Taught (2:2:0)
+DMT 2801 Emissions and Emissions Control Devices

-This course teaches diesel systems that control/regulate the engine's output emissions, emissoin controls, maintenance procedures, repair, diagnosis, and safety.
-Students will be taught the emission standards and regulations of the federal government and administered by organizations such as the Environmental Protection Agency (EPA) and Mine Safety and Health
+This course teaches diesel systems that control/regulate the engine's output emissions, emission controls, maintenance procedures, repair, diagnosis, and safety.
+Students will be taught the emission standards and regulations of the federal government and administered by organizations such as the Environmental Protection Agency (EPA) and Mine Safety and Health Administration (MSHA).

-Administration (MSHA).
 Co-requisite: The lecture DMT 2801 must be taken concurrently with the lab DMT 2805.

-DMT 2805 Emissions and Emissions Control Devices
+DMT 2805 Emissions and Emissions Control Devices Lab

 This course gives students the hands-on lab experience for DMT 2801.
 This course teaches diesel systems that control/regulate the engine's output emissions, emission controls, maintenance procedures, repair, diagnosis, and safety.
 Students will be taught the emission standards and regulations of the federal government and administered by organizations such as the Environmental Protection Agency (EPA) and Mine Safety and Health Administration (MSHA).
-Co-requisite: The lab DMT 2805 must be taken concurrently with the lecture DMT to participate in the SkillsUSA career and professional leadership organization.
-Prerequisites: N/A Corequisites: N/A
+Co-requisite: The lab DMT 2805 must be taken concurrently with the lecture DMT 2801.